 If the worker set up the ladder or scaffolding improperly, the project owner and general contractor will still be at fault.

 If the project owner or contractor hires someone else to make sure the safety equipment was adequate, they will still be considered at fault in addition to the company they hired.

 If no safety devices were provided for the worker, Texas Labor Law Section 240 is automatically violated.

 If a ladder is improperly placed, or if a safety device is nonexistent or does not properly function, the worker may have a valid Labor Law claim.
 If a scaffold fails or collapses, the worker is entitled to recover under Labor Law from the owner and general contractor in addition to regular worker’s compensation benefits.
 Call our experienced Texas construction accident lawyers for a free consultation today.

-If you or a loved one has been injured at a work site, contact the attorneys at Get Money You Deserve (GMYD) construction accident attorney, at
+If you or a loved one has been injured at a work site, contact the Law Office of Sonyia Byrd, at

 Sonyia Byrd, Attorney At Law

 1111 E. Berry Street, Fort Worth, TX 76110

 They provide a consultation absolutely free.